WalletScrutiny/WalletScrutinyCom/_android/com.bitcoin.wallet.cryptopuce.md

 ## Verdict

 We were able to test the app, and true enough, the initial setup provided options for creating a bitcoin wallet or restoring a wallet.
 This wallet had the ability to send or receive.
-However, we were **not able to find links to the source code on its homepage or [to any github repository](https://github.com/search?q=com.bitcoin.wallet.cryptopuce&type=repositories)**.
+However, we were **not able to find links to the source code on its homepage or [in any GitHub repository](https://github.com/search?q=com.bitcoin.wallet.cryptopuce&type=code)**.